laurafwhite/laurafwhite.github.io/README.md

 # laurafwhite.github.io
-A portfolio website
+A portfolio website built with CSS & HTML, featuring:
+- About me
+- Education
+- Portfolio

-Unfortunately not yet compatible with mobile devices... a work in progress
+Unfortunately not yet compatible with mobile devices.. a work in progress!